Partial Closure on Horn Island

 Beach wheelchairs are available at Johnson Beach at the Perdido Key Area in Florida, Santa Rosa (Opal Beach), Naval Live Oaks and Fort Pickens Area.
 For Santa Rosa, Fort Pickens ask a lifeguard, or visitor centers for information.
 For Naval Live Oaks pick up at the Visitor Center.
-For Perdido Key call the Ft.
-Barrancas Visitor Center at (850) 455-5167 for more information.
+For Perdido Key, inquire at Entrance Station.

 The Perdido Key Discovery Trail and six beach cross-over boardwalks (two to sound; four to Gulf) are wheelchair accessible.

-On West Ship Island in Mississippi the lower level of Fort Massachusetts accessible.
-A beach wheelchair at West Ship Island is available during tour boat season from March through October.
+On West Ship Island, in Mississippi, the lower level of Fort Massachusetts is accessible.
+A beach wheelchair is available on the island during tour boat season which runs from March through October.
 Visit the park's new accessible exhibits and outdoor waysides at the Davis Bayou Visitor Center.
 Boardwalk trails, campsites and fishing pier are accessible.
 For information please call 228-875-9057.